ncatlab/nlab-content/pages/9/3/3/4/4339/content.md

 The general pattern is a progression of definitions (of 'simple') from more to less na&#239;ve:

 1. Suitable for a vague summary but obviously not precisely correct: there are no foos.
-(Example: a field has no non-invertible elements.)
+(Example: in a field, every element is invertible.)
 2. Original na&#239;ve definition: there are no nontrivial foos.
-(Example: a field has no non-invertible elements except $0$.)
+(Example: in a field, every element other than $0$ is invertible.)
 3. Sophisticated definition: there are no nontrivial foos, but there is the trivial foo.
-(Example: a field has no non-invertible elements except $0$, but $0$ is non-invertible.)
+(Example: in a field, every element other than $0$ is invertible, and $0$ is non-invertible.)

 In many of the above examples one can obtain the sophisticated definition from the na&#239;ve definition by replacing a 2-ary function by a function of arbitrary (finite) arity.
 For example we would replace